herbertli/NYC-Transit-and-Weather/taxi_readme.txt

 fhv.sql, greentaxi.sql, yellowtaxi.sql

-These files contain SQL commands used to create tables/views and queries for the taxi data Screenshots (and what they show): create_table - create table from joined data create_view - create view with date fields
+These files contain SQL commands used to create tables/views and queries for the taxi data These commands should be in the order in which they were run, see the inline comments

+Screenshots (and what they show): create_table - create table from joined data create_view - create view with date fields